How a Yakima Steelhead Guide Became Our Most Active Feature Requester

 - Is M. a real person?

 - Yes.
 We just don't name guides publicly without their permission.
-The feature requests and shipped outcomes are exact; the initial is a placeholder for someone who'd rather not be quoted.
+The story and the shipped outcomes are real; the initial is a placeholder for someone who'd rather not be quoted.
+With permission, accepted requesters can be credited by name in the in-app Development Queue.

 - No. M. is an extreme case.
-Most active Founders generate three to six shipped requests in a year.
+Most engaged founding members surface a handful of good ideas over time.
 The exceptional ones change the product.

 - No. The relationship is closer to a co-design partnership.
-We text before we ship design changes, we credit them in the in-app Development Queue, and they get features they actually wanted before anyone else.
+We stay in direct contact, we credit accepted requesters in the in-app Development Queue (opt-in), and they get features they actually wanted before anyone else.

 - We don't recruit them.
-They self-select — they're the ones who voice-memo us at four in the morning because something was missing.
+They self-select — they're the ones who send us a feedback note before sunrise because something was missing.
 The relationship grows when we ship what they asked for.

 Built together